Answers To All Of Your Wedding Registry Questions

 Register For More Things Than Guests

-Engagement parties, wedding showers, the wedding day… it’s no secret you will receive many gifts for this new time in your life.
+Your engagement party, wedding shower, the wedding day… it’s no secret you will receive many gifts for this new time in your life.
 So don’t be afraid to fill your registry.
 Don’t expect to get everything, but guests will appreciate having options (and price-range options) when purchasing your gifts.

 Don’t Be Afraid Of “Unusual” Wedding Gifts… But Do it Right